-Prospective participants will be screened for a period of up to eight weeks prior to inclusion in the trial.
-The interventional phase comprises of an inclusion visit (D0) where baseline measurements will be taken on the first day and dosing will start the following day (D1), a one-month safety visit (M1), a three-month follow-up visit (M3) with safety and reduced measurements in connection with the primary endpoint, a five-month telephone interview (M5), and a final six-month visit (M6) with safety and full measurements.
-Participants that exhibit poor physical function or deterioration of their physical function may be asked to bring the date of their next planned visit forward or go directly to the end-of-study visit.
+Prospective participants were screened for a period of up to eight weeks prior to inclusion in the trial.
+The interventional phase was comprised of an inclusion visit (D0) where baseline measurements were taken on the first day and dosing started the following day (D1), a one-month safety visit (M1), a three-month follow-up visit (M3) with safety and reduced measurements in connection with the primary endpoint, a five-month telephone interview (M5), and a final six-month visit (M6) with safety and full measurements.
+For 50 patients who could not come to the scheduled end of treatment visit at month 6, treatment could be extended to at most 9 months, anticipating that thereafter Covid-19 restrictions would make it possible again for them to come to the site.